divriots/whats-new/src/pages/next/vue-markdown-with-layout.md

   label: read more

 ---
 Building a Vue design system?
-We just made your documentation easier: stay in the mindset and use Vue for your documentation to go along.
+We just made it easier: stay in the mindset and use Vue for your documentation too.

 Cherry on the code pie: with layout you can quickly write easy-to-digest documentation by adding navigation, logos, and much more.